coldtothetouchh/Guard-Dog-Mike-AO3-Skin-Code/README.md

+April 6 Update:
-4/6: -Redesigned the dashboard so buttons weren't overlapping.
-Please update the code on AO3.
+-Redesigned the dashboard so buttons weren't overlapping.
 -Fixed an issue where the symbol key text was overlapping with the icons.
 -Fixed an issue with the navigation bar dropdown menu not appearing.